There are an incredible number of ways you can explore the world. One of these ways is through RV camping.

 Add on top of that the difference in size an RV makes and you’ll start to see how problems can arise.

-However, if your RV and anything else you are towing is above a certain amount, you might need a special license to drive it.
+However, if your RV and anything else you are towing is above a certain amount, you might need a special licence to drive it.
 You should also check in with length restrictions since they vary from place to place.

 When you think of RV camping instead of camping in a tent, it can be easy to think that you’re sheltered from the elements.